colinsheppard/time/README.md

 * **LogoTime** - A LogoTime object stores a time stamp; it can track a full date and time, or just a date (with no associated time).

+* **LogoTimeSeries** - A LogoTimeSeries object stores a table of data indexed by LogoTime.
+The time series can be read in from a file or recorded by the code during a simulation.

 * **LogoEvent** - A LogoEvent encapsulates a who, a what, and a when.
 It allows you to define, for example, that you want turtle 7 to execute the go-forward procedure at tick 10.
+When scheduling an event using the **time extension** you pass the who, what, and when as arguments (e.g. "time:schedule-event (turtle 1) td 5").

-* **LogoSchedule** - A LogoSchedule object stores a sorted list of LogoEvents and manages the dispatch (execution) of those events.
+* **Discrete Event Schedule** - A discrete event schedule is a sorted list of LogoEvents that is maintained by this extension and manages the dispatch (execution) of those events.
+Users do not need to manipulate or manage this schedule directly, but it is useful to understand that it stores and executes LogoEvents when the "time:go" or "time:go-until" commands are issued.
+As the schedule is executed, the **time extension** automatically updates the NetLogo ticks to match the current event in the schedule.

 ## Behavior